 A liquid avalanche that never quits, the North’s showcase waterfall each day sends 100 million tonnes of the Nahanni River down a 30-storey face.
-For eons, Dene made pilgrimages here; today, hearty travellers in Nahanni National Park Reserve join them.
-All depart feeling blessed.

 So perfect it seems planned, this road-accessible cascade is just outside the little village of Kakisa, a five-minute turnoff of Highway 1.
 It occurs where the Kakisa River jumps off an ancient coral reef, forming a crescent-shaped, 17-metre-high curtain of spray.

 In Tuktut Nogait National Park, 200 kilometres above the Arctic Circle, the Hornaday River takes this 21-metre plunge near the end of its canyon-flanked journey to polar sea.
-It may be remote, but it's worth the trip.

-A mandatory stop on the drive North of Sixty, this booming, 10-storey spillover on the Hay River can be found just off of Highway 1 and it's the centerpiece of Twin Falls Territorial Park, not far from Enterprise.
+This booming, 10-storey spillover on the Hay River can be found just off of Highway 1 and it's the centerpiece of Twin Falls Territorial Park, not far from Enterprise.
 Shockingly, in 2003, an American daredevil kayaked the falls – and lived.

 Eight-metre-high Parry Falls, on the Lockhart River at the the east tip of Great Slave Lake, is a sacred site.
 Here is found Ts’ankui Theda, the Old Lady of the Falls – a medicine woman who is said to sit in a cave behind the waterfall.
-The people of Lutselk'e host a spiritual gathering here every summer, paying their respects and making offerings.
+The people of Lutsel K'e host a spiritual gathering here every summer, paying their respects and making offerings.

 About 45 minutes by road east of Yellowknife, a short, scenic trail leads over the undulating outcrops to 17-metre Cameron Falls.
 Here, the Cameron River takes a tumble en route to Great Slave Lake.
-A bridge straddles the river, allowing picknickers to access the placid bank on the far side and anglers to descend to the fish-filled pools at the base of the waterfall.
+A bridge straddles the river, allowing picnickers to access the placid bank on the far side and anglers to descend to the fish-filled pools at the base of the waterfall.

 Stunning Whatı̀ Waterfall features two thundering spillways with fine grayling fishing in the rapids below.
 It's accessible by road from the fly-in North Slave community of Whatı̀.